kaltura/developer-platform/recipes/quiz.md

   "tags": [
     "cuePoint"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to create a quiz and display it during playback" }
 -->

 # Quiz
-Learn how to create a quiz and display it during playback

 ## Select a Media Entry
 Choose a video from your library to add cue points to.